InNickF/node_api_skeleton/README.md

 Users' passwords are first hashed using bcrypt hashing functions and then saved to the database.

-It is important to note that bcryot allows using different hashing methods, as well as, setting a salt value and use Base64 encoding.
+It is important to note that bcrypt allows using different hashing methods, as well as, setting a salt value and use Base64 encoding.

 ### Authorization